 This program prepares students to provide assistance to top level auditors and accountants.
 Students are also skilled to perform invoicing, payroll, accounts receivables/payables and basic accounting reporting.
-Students who complete as associate degree in Accounting are prepared to continue their education toward a bachelor's degree in Accounting or Business.
-The associate degree in Accounting consists of sixty (60) semester hours.
+Students who complete an associate degree in Accounting are prepared to continue their education toward a bachelor's degree in Accounting or Business Administration.
+The Associate of Science in Accounting degree consists of sixty (60) semester hours.